 To the best of our knowledge, this is the first study to investigate the relationship of myosteatosis with CAC in patients with T2DM.
 Logistic regression and CHAID decision tree analyses confirmed that myosteatosis, age, cigarette smoking, and alcohol consumption were independent factors of SCAC.
 Moreover, the association between myosteatosis and CAC might be more prominent in the younger population.

 Two large-sample cross-sectional studies have investigated the relationship of muscle quality with CAC in populations other than T2DM[25].
 The Coronary Artery Risk Development in Young Adults study enrolled 3051 participants aged 43 to 55 years and defined CAC with CACS > 0[25].
-Compared with those with the lowest quartile, the young adults with the upper quartile of abdominal intermuscular adipose tissue volume had a higher risk of CAC (OR 1.6 (1.2-2.1)) after adjusting for cardiovascular disease risk factors[25].
+Compared with those with the lowest quartile, the young adults with the upper quartile of abdominal intermuscular adipose tissue volume had a higher risk of CAC [OR 1.6 (1.2-2.1)] after adjusting for cardiovascular disease risk factors[25].
 In another study by Lee et al[4], a total of 4068 subjects without cardiovascular diseases were included and significant CAC was defined if CACS was > 100.
 They found that the higher ratio of the muscle area with normal attenuation to the total abdominal muscle area was strongly associated with a lower prevalence of significant CAC after adjustment[4].
 Different from these two studies, our study focused on patients with T2DM, and this population is associated with high risks of both myosteatosis and CAC.
 We demonstrated that myosteatosis was significantly associated with SCAC in patients with T2DM, independent of traditional cardiovascular disease risk factors.

 In our study, we found that in addition to myosteatosis, factors such as age, duration of diabetes, smoking, and drinking[26-28] were identified as independent risk factors for SCAC.
 It is worth noting that the age-specific risk of cardiovascular disease varies by gender, being significantly lower in women before menopause[29,30].
 We determined the cut-off age values for predicting SCAC to be > 56.5 years in males and > 63.5 years in females.
 This finding aligns with a previous study, which revealed that the prevalence of CACS > 0 exceeded 25% in young males with at least one risk factor by the age of 40, and in young females with at least one traditional risk factor by the age of 50[31].